SAP-samples/cloud-commerce-sample-setup/README.md

 3. Create a new build.
 4. Deploy the build to the environment using the *Initialze Database* option.

-You may also wish to see [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_df6ptanl) which provides a walkthrough of how to connect your repository, as well as [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_9ogbv7hz) which outlines how to build and deploy
+You may also wish to see [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_df6ptanl) which provides a walkthrough of how to connect your repository, as well as [this video](https://enable.cx.sap.com/playlist/dedicated/116161351/1_6tm85g61/1_9ogbv7hz) which outlines how to build and deploy.

 ### Final Steps - Validating an example Spartacus Electronics Storefront

 Use the Cloud Portal to create a build and then deploy the build to an environment.

+See [Build and Deploy your First SAP Commerce Cloud Project](https://www.sap.com/cxworks/article/2589632836/build_and_deploy_your_first_sap_commerce_cloud_project) for all the steps to build and deploy.

-1. After the build is deployed, you can find the 'Storefront' endpoint in the *Environments* page of the Cloud Portal listed under *Public Endpoints*.
+1. After the build is deployed, you can find the 'JS Storefront' endpoint in the *Environments* page of the Cloud Portal listed under *Public Endpoints*.
-2. Click on the *Storefront* hyperlink to access the details page for endpoint.
+2. Click on the *JS Storefront* hyperlink to access the details page for endpoint.
 3. Either add an IP Filter Set for your IP address OR change the Base Rule from 'Deny All' to 'Allow All' in order to receive traffic to this example storefront.
 4. Save the changes.
-5. Click on the URL listed next to the *Storefront* public endpoint.
-You will receive a server error.
+5. Click on the URL listed next to the *JS Storefront* public endpoint.
-6. In your browser's address, append the endpoint address with */?site=electronics* and reload the page
 7. Verify that you see a basic electronics storefront.

 # Limitations